c0dysharma/imageconverter/README.md

 # imageconverter
-Just a toy to convert common Image formats ( *.jpg, *.png, *.bmp, *.webp )
+Just a toy to convert common Image formats ( *.jpg, *.png, *.bmp, *.webp ) cwebp binaries are from google am too lazy to usage APIs so just shared directly.

 # Usage:
 ## Windows